agama-project/agama-project.github.io/docs/user/guides/self-update.md

   running installation system to newer versions available in the self-update repository.

-- The dependencies are evaluated so the dependent packages are updated as well, if there is some dependency issue blocking the update then it fails without changing anything.
+- The dependencies are evaluated so dependent packages are updated as well. if there is some dependency issue blocking the update then it fails without changing anything.